How Does Catnip Work? It Triggers a 10-Minute High

 How It Tricks the Brain

-When a cat smells this oil, it binds to receptors in the nose, sending signals to the brain’s “emotional center” (amygdala).
+When a cat smells this oil, it binds to receptors in the nose, sending signals through the olfactory bulb to the brain’s emotional center (the amygdala) and the hypothalamus — the gland that regulates mood, hunger, and hormones.
 Scientists believe this mimics feline sex pheromones, tricking the brain into a state of pure euphoria or “artificial happiness.”
 This is why even neutered cats might roll around acting like they are in heat.

 No. Sensitivity to catnip is an inherited genetic trait.
 About 40% of cats lack the gene and will have zero reaction to it.